Arrests as Yangon authorities tear down shantytown

 An AFP journalist saw five men and one woman being hauled into police vans for trying to stop the clearance.

-Local reports said the slum, around 45 kilometres (28 miles) northeast of Yangon near the highway to Mandalay, was home to 4,000 houses.
+Local reports said the slum, around 45km northeast of Yangon near the highway to Mandalay, was home to 4,000 houses.

 Myanmar's former military government regularly confiscated land during its five decades in power, especially in rural areas, and staged mass evictions in many cities.